 The good news is, it doesn’t have to be a university degree.
 Training courses offered by a reputable professional body or similar institution are also a valid, more affordable solution to become a qualified translator.

 Continue Reading: How to become a translator without a degree

 Convert a Qualification You Already Hold

 Although this is not the easiest route these days, some professionals have come into translation from a different background.

 Throughout my career I came across a number of successful translators whose actual qualification was in subject areas such as law or medicine – typically students who completed their first cycle of studies, but decided not to proceed any further.

 If you are in such a position, having some sort of qualification in a highly technical field (law, medicine, finance, engineering, architecture, etc.) may work to your favour in the long run: you already have an in-depth technical knowledge that most translators don’t.

 Becoming a translator via this route is increasingly rare, but not totally impossible.
 In additional to your exact education background, your language portfolio may be another decisive factor.
 Some of the linguists I have worked with who fit this category translated either into/from high-demand languages (e.g. German) or languages with a low supply (e.g. Hebrew).

 Needless to say, make sure you are realistic and well-aware of your starting point, as explained further up in this post.
-There is no use of you investing your energy in becoming a translator if you don’t tick at least most of the key boxes.
+There is no points in investing your energy to become a translator if you don’t tick at least most of the key boxes.

 Become an Accredited Translator